 NORFOLK, Va. - Post-verdict motions challenging the guilty verdict in the case against Norfolk City Treasurer Anthony Burfoot have been filed.

-Court records indicate that the defense is arguing that the jury failed to deliberate for a long enough period of time given the amount of evidence and the number of witnesses that were in the trial.
+Court records indicate the defense is arguing that the jury failed to deliberate for a long enough period of time given the amount of evidence and the number of witnesses that were in the trial.

 The jury deliberated for almost 5 hours.
 There were 91 witnesses and 270 exhibits consisting of 7,000 pages of documents.

-During the trial the jury had a question during deliberations about whether they needed to prove that Burfoot obtained $50,000 cash and something of value.
-According to court documents the judge told them the government must prove the defendant received something of value, but didn’t have to prove what that amount was or doesn’t have to quantify it.
+During the trial the jury had a question during deliberations about whether they needed to prove Burfoot obtained $50,000 cash and something of value.
+According to court documents the judge told them the government must prove the defendant received something of value, but didn’t have to prove what that amount was or didn't have to quantify it.

-The motion argues that the government was required to prove that the Burfoot obtained that specific amount of money and other things of value.
+The motion argues that the government was required to prove that Burfoot obtained that specific amount of money and other things of value.